Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Apparatus

 \section{Apparatus}

 In sections \ref{sec:steady} and \ref{sec:adsorb}, we will discuss two comparisons between IHOPG dispensers and commercial rubidium chromate dispensers.
 This section describes the apparatus used to perform both of those comparisons.
 A schematic view of the chamber is pictured in Figure \ref{fig:chamber}.
 On the left, a rectangular glass chamber provides optical access for a 3D MOT (red laser beams).
-The IHOPG and a chromate dispenser were located as near each other as possible, in the cylindrical glass neck between the glass and steel parts.
+The IHOPG and a chromate dispenser were located near each other, in the cylindrical glass neck between the glass and steel parts.
 A sputter-ion pump and a residual gas analyzer (RGA) were attached to the steel part of the test chamber.
 The RGA measured partial pressures using a quadrupole mass analyzer, but measured the total pressure using a separate ion gauge filament.
 The unit used in these experiments was new, and for a measured total pressure of $1.3 \times 10^{-8}$ Torr the sum of the pressure peaks from the mass spectrometer was $9 \times 10^{-9}$ Torr.
 The RGA measured mass/charge ratios out to 90 AMU/e.

 The two types of dispensers were oriented in perpendicular planes to permit selective inductive heating.
+The power transferred by an inductive heater is highly dependent on the spatial orientation of the coils and the object to be heated.
 The inductive heater coil for the chromate dispensers was wrapped around the cylindrical glass chamber and moved back and forth along the cylindrical section, changing its distance from the chromate dispenser to control its temperature.
 A different coil was placed under the IHOPG and moved up and down to control its temperature.
 The linear translation stages used to move the coils had 8 mm of travel.
 Due to space constraints, only one coil was in position at any given time.
+The two dispensers were only a few millimeters apart in the chamber, but based on the effective ranges of the inductive heaters (less than 8 mm), and on how strongly the orientation of the heaters affects the level of heating, we are confident that the heating of each individual dispenser did not significantly heat the other.
+The orientation and size of the coil for the chromate dispenser makes the induced fields over the volume of the IHOPG very small.
+Similarly, the coil for heating the IHOPG was several millimeters from the chromate dispenser and was much smaller than the chromate dispenser, meaning that it was extremely unlikely to induce significant currents in the chromate dispenser.
+In addition, the different activation temperatures make it highly unlikely that the chromate dispensers would be anywhere near activation when the IHOPG was heated.
+When the chromate dispensers were heated, the heating of the glass in the area of the IHOPG was minimal.
+The lack of local heating is attributed to the use of Litz wire for the chromate heater coil, which helped reduce the resistivity of the coil at the high frequencies produced by the inductive heater.